 Lansbury actually has very little screen time in this intensely economical movie, but we know right away who is in charge.
 It’s her most assured, intense film performance.

 The intriguing pair-up in the show is Frank Sinatra and Janet Leigh.
 Sinatra had a bad habit of skating through his pictures, ignoring his directors and falling back on his casual, audience-pleasing ring-a-ding behaviors.
 He’s more committed to The Manchurian Candidate, giving many scenes his maximum concentration.
 He’s especially good when feverish and disoriented.
 Janet Leigh also gives her part a completely professional spin.
-She has less screen time of any of the leads and initially appears to serve little real function in the story.
+She initially appears to serve little real function in the story.
 As William Friedkin explains, the Eugenie Rose Chaney character is just “the girl,” someone for Sinatra to romance between panic attacks.
 Or is she?

 The movie is famous for George Axelrod’s eccentric writing, with weird dialogue stranger than anything in his Lord Love a Duck.
 Sinatra occasionally reverts to hip phrases, but nothing that breaks his character.
 Yet there is a vein of dialogue that some writers have pegged as placing a whole new perspective on the movie.

-The theory is that Raymond Shaw wasn’t the only soldier assigned a “controller” in China.
+The theory is that Raymond Shaw wasn’t the only soldier in China to be assigned a controller.
 Rose Chaney is Marco’s controller.
 Perhaps she rattles through several state names because saying them in a particular order will trigger Marco the way the Queen of Diamonds triggers Raymond.
 The Chinese laborers would seem an obvious reference to Dr. Yen Lo.
 What the, “Or are you Arabic?” line means is obscure, except that one of the books Marco was reading was about Arabic customs.

 Rose Chaney — the girl with a thousand faces? — would appear to enter the conspiracy to babysit Marco and keep tabs on him.
 She first intercepts him when he’s on his way to his New York reunion with Raymond Shaw.
-She comes on to him strongly, offering herself as both a lover and a nurturing mother figure.
+She comes on strong, offering herself as both a lover and a nurturing mother figure.
 She commiserates with Marco over his bad luck and never interferes with his plans.
 She soon has him completely dependent upon her.
-Notice that Rosie deflects Marco’s marriage proposal with professional precision.
+Notice how professionally Rosie deflects Marco’s marriage proposal.
 She changes the subject as if she were talking to a child.

 This interpretation has been around a long time, in various forms.
 It’s not considered a wild theory, but a legitimate read of the movie.
 The clearest explanation I’ve read is in Greil Marcus’ book The Manchurian Candidate, BFI Classics series, 2002.

 The difference between The Manchurian Candidate and the decade’s more successful escapist spy movies is its sense of unease, perhaps inherited from film noir.
 1989’s similarly plotted The Package builds up a nice momentum as Gene Hackman seeks to thwart an assassination plot.
-But by the halfway point the mystery has become all too clear; we know Hackman will save the day in the nick of time.
+But Things become tame by the halfway point: we know Hackman will save the day in the nick of time.
 Even with its dark ending the film is reassuring.
-In The Manchurian Candidate we’re never certain about much of anything.
+We’re never certain about anything in The Manchurian Candidate.
 It’s more than a simple case of “things are not as they seem.”
 Unlike Gene Hackman cutting the baddies down to size, we have no confidence that Marco will save the day.
-And he doesn’t, really.
+And he doesn’t, not really.